Conelike radiant structures: Radiant structures

 \begin{remark} A consequence of \cite[Theorem $3.3$]{Fried-Goldman-Hirsch} is that the radiant vector field of a flat radiant structure on a compact manifold is nonsingular.
 More readable proofs are given in \cite[Corollary $6.5.3$]{Goldman-notes} and \cite[Theorem $3$]{Daly}.
 The idea of the proofs is to show that the flow of $\rad$ retracts the manifold onto the singular set of $\rad$.
 All the proofs make essential use of the fact that the developing map is defined globally on the universal cover and it is not clear to the author how to modify them when flatness is not assumed. \end{remark}

 If a compact orientable manifold, $M$, admits a nonsingular radiant structure, then $\chi(M) = 0$.
-Lemma \ref{radiantisolatedlemma} shows a partial converse.
 It is proved in \cite[p. $502$]{Fried-Goldman-Hirsch} that a radiant vector field on a compact flat affine manifold $M$ is nonsingular, and so $\chi(M) = 0$ for such a manifold.
 In general it is not clear whether a radiant vector field on a compact manifold $M$ can have zeroes.
 Lemma \ref{radiantisolatedlemma} shows that if it does, then $M$ must be even-dimensional.

-\begin{lemma} If $(\nabla, \rad)$ is a radiant structure, a zero of $\rad$ is nondegenerate, so isolated, and its index is $+1$. \begin{enumerate} \item If a compact manifold $M$ admits a radiant structure $(\nabla, \rad)$, then $\chi(M) \geq 0$ with equality if and only if $\rad$ is nonsingular. \item If a compact and odd-dimensional manifold admits a radiant structure $(\nabla, \rad)$, then $\rad$ is nonsingular. \end{enumerate} \end{lemma} \begin{proof} Let $p \in \zero(\rad)$.
+\begin{lemma} If $(\nabla, \rad)$ is a radiant structure, a zero of $\rad$ is nondegenerate, so isolated, and its index is $+1$. \begin{enumerate} \item If a compact manifold $M$ admits a radiant structure $(\nabla, \rad)$, then $\chi(M) \geq 0$, with equality if and only if $\rad$ is nonsingular. \item If a compact and odd-dimensional manifold admits a radiant structure $(\nabla, \rad)$, then $\rad$ is nonsingular. \end{enumerate} \end{lemma} \begin{proof} Let $p \in \zero(\rad)$.
 Let $E_{1}, \dots, E_{n} \in \Ga(TU)$ be a local frame over an open neighborhood $U \subset M$ of $p$, let $\nabla_{E_{i}}E_{j} = \sum_{k = 1}^{n}\Ga_{ij}\,^{k}E_{k}$, and write $\rad = \sum_{i = 1}^{n}f^{i}E_{i}$.
 Then $E_{i} = \nabla_{E_{i}}\rad = \left(df^{j}(E_{i}) + f^{q}\Ga_{iq}\,^{j}\right)E_{j}$, so on $U\cap \zero(\rad)$ there holds $df^{j}(E_{i}) = \delta_{j}\,^{i}$.
 Hence $p$ is nondegenerate, and so is isolated.
 Since $\det \nabla \rad$ is positive at $p$, the index of $\rad$ at $p$ is $1$ \cite[Lemma $6.4$]{Milnor-topology}.
 If $M$ is compact and orientable, then by the Poincarè-Hopf Index Theorem, $\chi(M)$ equals the sum of the indices of any vector field with isolated zeroes, in particular the sum of the indices of $\rad$, which is positive unless $\rad$ is nonsingular, in which case it is $0$.
 If $M$ is compact and nonorientable, then the radiant structure lifts to its connected oriented double cover and the same conclusion follows.
 If $M$ is compact and odd-dimensional then $\chi(M) = 0$, and so $\rad$ is nonsingular. \end{proof}

 \begin{remark} Lemma \ref{radiantisolatedlemma} implies that neither a compact surface of genus at least two, nor the product of any such surface with an even-dimensional sphere, admits a radiant structure.
 In higher dimensions it is not clear how limiting is the conclusion of Lemma \ref{radiantisolatedlemma}.
 It rules out radiant structures on sphere bundles over higher genus surfaces.
 On the other hand, the affirmative resolution of question attributed to Thurston \cite[Problem $4.10$]{Kirby} asserts that an aspherical compact four manifold has nonnegative Euler characteristic.
 The simplest example of a simply-connected, compact manifold which by Lemma \ref{radiantisolatedlemma} admits no radiant structure seems to be the connected sum of $S^{3} \times S^{3}$ with itself. \end{remark}